-It’s been described as a bill that curtails sanctuary cities, but it’s a lot more than that.
-SB 4 is comparable to Arizona’s SB 1070 and Alabama’s HB 56, two famously anti-immigrant and discriminatory laws that were passed, enacted, challenged by civil rights groups and the Obama Department of Justice (DOJ), and for the most part struck down by federal courts.
-Like those other bills, SB 4 would legalize racial profiling, discriminate against people of color, create a mass deportation pipeline, and make communities less safe.
+SB 4 has been described as a “show me your papers” law that blocks safe cities, but it’s a lot more than that.
+SB 4 is comparable to Arizona’s SB 1070 and Alabama’s HB 56, two famously anti-immigrant and discriminatory laws that were passed, enacted, challenged by civil rights groups and the Obama Department of Justice (DOJ), and, for the most part, struck down by federal courts.
+Like those other bills, SB 4 wants to legalize racial profiling, discriminate against people of color, create a mass deportation pipeline, and make communities less safe.

-SB 4 will make communities of color across Texas less safe, which will lead to all Texans becoming less safe.
-In Texas, communities of color and immigrants make up a majority of the population: 39% of the population is Latino, almost 12% is African-Americans and 5% is Asian.
-It’s one of four majority-minority states in the nation.
+SB 4 will make communities of color across Texas less safe, and negatively impact the public safety of all Texans.
+In Texas, communities of color and immigrants make up a majority of the population: 39 percent of the population is Latino, almost 12 percent is African-Americans and 5 percent is Asian.
+Texas is one of five “majority-minority” states in the nation.

-Gov. Greg Abbott has tried to claim that SB 4 is only targeted towards criminals and that those who haven’t done anything wrong have “nothing to be concerned about”.
+Gov. Greg Abbott has tried to claim that SB 4 is only targeted towards criminals and those who haven’t done anything wrong have “nothing to be concerned about.”
 But that’s simply false.
 Police can ask anyone who’s detained for any reason for their immigration status.
-That includes drivers stopped for speeding infractions, people who have called the police to report crimes perpetrated against them, and people who have been witnesses to crimes.
-In February, an undocumented woman was arrested after she went to El Paso County Courthouse to seek a protective order against her boyfriend.
-In May, an undocumented man who was riding a bike when an SUV hit him was put into deportation proceedings after police took down his immigration status.
+That includes drivers and passengers stopped for minor traffic infractions, victims who have called the police to report crimes, and people who have been witnesses to crimes.
+Last year, an undocumented woman was arrested after she went to El Paso County Courthouse to seek a protective order against her boyfriend, which stoked fear in three additional victims.
+In May, an undocumented man who was riding a bike when an SUV hit him was placed in deportation proceedings after police inquired about his immigration status before rendering medical aid.

-America’s Voice has been chronicling developments in Texas relating to SB 4 all summer, since the law was signed.
+America’s Voice has been chronicling developments in Texas relating to SB 4 since the bill was signed.
 You can read our weekly updates here.

-No legislative changes could be made to SB 4 until at least 2019, as the Texas legislature only meets once every two years.
+No legislative changes can be made to SB 4 until at least 2019, as the Texas legislature only meets once every two years.

 The below points are not, strictly speaking, related to SB 4, but are also major events happening in Texas:

-DACA — In June, state Attorney General Ken Paxton, along with the AGs from nine other states, released a letter threatening to sue Donald Trump if he does not end the deferred action for Dreamers (DACA) program before September 5.
-Though unrelated to SB 4, this incredibly hateful move against young immigrants underscores the outsized role Texas has played over the last few years in attacking immigrants.
+Though unrelated to SB 4, these incredibly hateful moves against young immigrants underscores the outsized role Texas has played over the last few years in attacking immigrants.